morfioce/asynch-js/PITCHME.md

 Asynchronous thunk
 @snapend

-### Async thunk is a time undependent wrapper around a value, which is the foundational idea behind promise API
+### Async thunk is a time undependent wrapper around a value, which is the foundational idea behind the promise API

+---?color=#1D1E22

+@snap[north-west span-100 text-06 text-gray]
+Asynchronous thunk
+@snapend

+### Request 3 files in parrallel but display them as soon as possible in order